eurostat/eubd2023_docs/cloud-agnostic.md

 ## My Account

 Under the **My Account** you find your Azure AD identifier, your name, your email which is used in the MS Teams group and where you receive the information about your Azure AD account activation.
 In addition, you will find here the use of resources for your Data Science Lab (DSL) available for your group.
+Each team have 128 vCPU and 512 GB RAM.

 ![Account](img/cag_account.png)